cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ## Function Code

-Function code and dependencies and/or binaries may reside in an external repository such as S3 object bucket or Git repository, or provided directly by the user.
+Function code and dependencies and/or binaries may reside in an external repository such as S3 object bucket or Git repository or provided directly by the user.
 If the code is in an external repository the user will need to specify the path and credentials.

 The serverless framework may also allow the user to watch the code repository for changes (e.g. using a web hook) and build the function image/binary automatically on every commit.